jiayihoffman/jiayihoffman.github.io/_posts/2025-05-26-SecurityRobot-Mapping.md

 ```

 Each transform has a purpose:
-* **odom → base_link** comes from the wheel encoder or other local sensors.
+* The **odom → base_link** comes from the wheel encoder or other local sensors.
 It tracks how far the robot has moved from its starting point.
-It is fast to compute, continuous but accumulates drifts over time. <br><br>To correct for odometry drift, a higher-level system like SLAM Toolbox computes the robot’s true global pose and broadcasts.
+It is fast to compute, continuous but accumulates drift over time. <br><br>To correct for odometry drift, a higher-level system like SLAM Toolbox computes the robot’s true global pose and broadcasts.

-* **map → odom** comes from the SLAM Toolbox and provides global correction to the drifting odometry. <br><br>The SLAM Toolbox estimates the robot’s pose in the global map frame based on the Laser scan and odom data.
-It uses this information to compute a correction transform, and broadcasts it as map → odom.
-This allows the robot’s current global position to be determined as base_link in the map frame.
+* The **map → odom** comes from the SLAM Toolbox and provides global correction to the drifting odometry. <br><br>The SLAM Toolbox estimates the robot's pose in the global map frame based on laser scans and odometry data.
+It uses this information to compute a correction transform and broadcasts it as the map → odom transform.
+This allows the robot's current global position to be determined as base_link in the map frame.

 The "map → odom" transform is essential for:
-1. RViz visualization, so the robot appears in the correct position on the map.
+1. RViz visualization: the robot appears in the correct position on the map.
-2. Path planning, so global planners can compute paths from the robot’s actual location.
+2. Path planning: the global planners can compute paths from the robot's actual location.
-3. Localization, so the robot can recognize when it returns to a previously visited place (loop closure).
+3. Localization: the robot can recognize when it returns to a previously visited location, known as loop closure.

-In summary, SLAM Toolbox broadcasts map → odom to anchor the robot’s local odometry into the global map frame.
+In summary, the SLAM Toolbox broadcasts the map → odom transform to anchor the robot's local odometry in the global map frame.
 This corrects for drift and ensures accurate global navigation.
 Without this transform, Nav2 cannot correctly localize the robot or plan valid paths.

 ## Meet Robot R4
 This is my Differential Mobile Robot featuring two independently driven wheels and two caster wheels for balance.
 The Differential Bot moves forward or backward by rotating both wheels in the same direction, and it can rotate in place by spinning the wheels in opposite directions.